AXI4MLIR/axi4mlir/guides/using-axi4mlir.md

 Note that `*_option_0` flows require more opcodes than `*_option_1` and `*_option_2` flows.
-This is because the `*_option_0` flows send one instruction before each data transfer and to trigger the computation, while the `*_option_2`, such as `A_stationary_option2`, sends one instruction before sending the data associated with the A tile to keep it in memory, then, in the innermost loop, sends another instruction to tell the accelerator to expect the B tile, to start the computation, and, once the computation is done, to send the result back to the CPU.
+This is because the `*_option_0` flows send one instruction before each data transfer to trigger the computation, while the `*_option_2`, such as `A_stationary_option2`, sends one instruction before sending the data associated with the A tile that is kept in memory for several iterations, then, in the innermost loop, sends another instruction to tell the accelerator to expect the B tile, to start the computation, and, once the computation is done, to send the result back to the CPU.

 ### Additional remarks

 #### Loop permutation

-In order to enable a particular opcode flow, the user has to specify a correct permutation of the loops in the linalg operation.
-This is achived with the `loop_permutation` attribute.
+To enable a particular opcode flow, the user has to specify a correct permutation of the loops in the linalg operation.
+This is achieved with the `loop_permutation` attribute.
 For example, to enable the `A_stationary_option0` flow, given the `indexing_maps` attribute of a `linalg.generic` operation:

 ```mlir
 indexing_maps = [